 - 60 ml cream, Thickened or heavy cream (1/2 cup)

 - ½ Teaspoon sea salt

-- 1 cup or about 250 ml of whipped cream for decorating
+- 250 ml whipped cream (1 cup)

 - Meantime crush the cookies and cashews together ( doesn't matter if there are cashew pieces bigger than the biscuit crumbs, it just adds texture.
 Mix with the melted butter and press into the bottom of the springform tin.Chill

 - Spoon it into the cake tin on top of the biscuit base, and pop into the freezer.
 I like to leave mine to set for an hour or two.

 - Put the Ice Cream cake into the freezer protected by a piece of foil.

 - To make the Caramel: Put the brown Sugar, salt and Cream into a saucepan and melt.
 Then let it come to the boil.
 Boil for about 30 seconds before adding the lemon juice.
 Put into a bowl or jar and chill .
 This is best made well before you need it so it is cold .

 - Slice the banana.
 Pipe generous dots of whipped cream around the edges then spoon over the caramel sauce.
 Add bananas and grated chocolate.

-- The cake melts quickly once demolded so pop it bake into the freezer if you are prepare anything to go with it.
-It will be fine ona platter in the freezer even fully decorated.
+- The cake melts quickly once on a platter so pop it back into the freezer while you are cutting decorations or if you are preparing anything to go with it.
+It will be fine on a platter in the freezer even fully decorated.

 The left overs will also keep well.
 Just cover it well and put back into the freezer (or back in the cake tin)